 Audience Signals vs. Audience Targeting

-Critical distinction: audience signals are suggestions, not restrictions.
-PMax will use your signals as a starting point but will expand far beyond them.
-This means:
+Critical distinction: signals are suggestions, not restrictions.
+PMax uses your signals as a starting point but expands far beyond them:

 - You cannot rely on audience signals to keep PMax focused